Leaving Neverland: Lawsuit against HBO and public arbitration

 On the recommendation of Judge George Wu, HBO filed a SLAPP (Strategic Lawsuit Against Public Participation) motion against the estate on August 29.
 It pointed to the "extraordinary" origins of the case.
 The estate argued that its petition is a federal issue, under the Federal Arbitration Act, hence the California SLAPP law should not take precedence.
 They said, "Breaching an agreement by refusing to arbitrate is not constitutionally protected activity.
 And even if it were, the Jackson Estate has shown a probability of success on that claim."
 The SLAPP law provides an automatic right to an immediate appeal, which may bring the case to the Ninth Circuit.

 On September 19, Judge Wu tentatively denied HBO's motion to dismiss the estate's lawsuit.
 John Branca, co-executor of the estate, said HBO had been trying to suppress the other side of the story.
 "I've never seen a media organization fight so hard to keep a secret," Branca said.
 The following day, Judge Wu gave a final ruling to deny HBO's motion to dismiss the case, granting the Jackson estate's motion to compel arbitration.

 On October 21, 2019, HBO filed a notice of appeal to the United States Court of Appeals for the Ninth Circuit, seeking appellate review of the District Court's order granting the Jackson estate's motion to compel arbitration.
 Shortly after, HBO applied for a stay of the arbitration proceedings.
-On November 7, 2019, HBO was granted its motion to stay the arbitration proceedings with the Jackson estate pending HBO's appeal to the Ninth Circuit.
+On November 7, HBO was granted its motion to stay the arbitration proceedings with the Jackson estate pending HBO's appeal to the Ninth Circuit.
 On December 14, 2020, HBO lost an appellate bid to avoid arbitration, as a three-judge panel for the Ninth Court Court of Appeal upheld the lower court decision favoring the Jackson estate.
+In October 2024, the case was dismissed by both parties resulting in Max removing the film and never to return to the platform.